This simple honey glazed chicken is healthy (baked not fried), and it’s a tasty family-friendly meal that never gets any

 - 1/2 teaspoon ground ginger

 - Heat oven to 350.
 In a shallow dish combine the flour and seasonings.
 Dip each piece of chicken in flour mixture and coat evenly.

-- Melt 2 TB butter in a shallow baking dish, large enough to accommodate chicken in a single layer.
+- Melt 2 tablespoons butter in a shallow baking dish, large enough to accommodate chicken in a single layer.
 Arrange chicken in pan and bake uncovered for 30 minutes at 350 degrees.

 - Meanwhile, in a small saucepan, melt remaining butter and add honey, lemon juice, soy sauce and ginger.